-- Any diversions for private travel between the employee's home and their place of work and these journeys add no more than two kilometres to the ordinary length of that trip (e.g., dropping children off at school on the way to work); - No more than 750 kilometres in total for each FBT year are taken for a wholly private purpose (i.e., multiple journeys); and - No single, return journey undertaken by the employee that is wholly private purpose exceeds 200 kilometres.
+- Any diversions for private travel between the employee's home and their place of work and these journeys add no more than two kilometres to the ordinary length of that trip (e.g., dropping children off at school on the way to work); - No more than 1,000 kilometres in total for each FBT year are taken for a wholly private purpose (i.e., multiple journeys); and - No single, return journey undertaken by the employee that is wholly private purpose exceeds 200 kilometres.

-Clearly the above provisions only allow for a very small amount of private use.
+Clearly, the above provisions only allow for a very small amount of private use.
 Many employers will have employees that fall outside these guidelines.
 This is not necessarily a sign that those employers will now be subject to FBT.
-It just means that the safe harbour provisions cannot be applied in those circumstances and the old interpretation of workhorse vehicles will need to be applied.
+It just means that the safe harbour provisions cannot be applied in those circumstances and the old interpretation of workhorse vehicles will need to be applied, which requires specific consideration of determining minor use when assessing eligibility to exemption.
+Note that the ATO take a very narrow view of what is considered minor use.